Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 The primary air pollutant of grinding is dust.
 Dust from galvanized steel is more harmful than dust from rust or mill scale.

 Local ventilation is the best measure if you have a lot of work to do.
-A welding respirator is also effective against dust particles.
+A respirator is also effective against dust particles.

 An angle grinder is a high-speed tool that can propel particles or, even worse, broken discs at high speeds.
 It would be best to wear safety glasses and a full-face mask.